ChristopherG19/XMPP_Client/README.md

 ### Features and Limitations

 The project entails creating an XMPP client that operates based on the XMPP protocol.
-The development will be undertaken individually.
-The client must encompass, at a minimum, the following functionalities:

 #### User Management